FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 HUNGARY

-Prime Minister Viktor Orban said on Dec.
-7 there would be no New Year's Eve celebrations.
-The country will maintain restrictions, including a 7 p.m. curfew, until at least Jan.
+The country cancelled New Year's Eve celebrations and restrictions, including a 7 p.m. curfew, will last until at least Jan.
 11.

 PORTUGAL

-There will be no limit on how many people will be able to gather per household for Christmas.
-The night-time curfew will be pushed back from 11 p.m. to 2 a.m. on Dec.
+There will be no limit on how many people can gather per household for Christmas.
+The curfew will be pushed back from 11 p.m. to 2 a.m. on Dec.
 24 and Dec.
 25. For New Year's Eve, street parties will be banned and outdoor gatherings limited to a maximum of six people.

 SPAIN

-Up to 10 people per household will be allowed to gather for Christmas and New Year, relaxing the current rule that permits gatherings of up to six people.
+Up to 10 people per household - up from six now - will be allowed to gather for Christmas and New Year.

 Curfews will be pushed back to 1:30 a.m. from 11 p.m. on Dec.
 24 and Dec.
 31. Movement between regions will be banned between Dec.
 23 and Jan.
 6, except for visits to family.